ALIMONY IN HAWAII

 WHAT IS ALIMONY?

-Alimony, also referred to as SPOUSAL SUPPORT or SPOUSAL MAINTENANCE, is an amount of money which the Family Court has ordered one divorcing spouse to pay to the other.
+Alimony in Hawaii, also referred to as SPOUSAL SUPPORT or SPOUSAL MAINTENANCE, is an amount of money which the Family Court has ordered one divorcing spouse to pay to the other.
 Typically, this was support paid from a husband to wife, however there is nothing restricting an alimony claim by a husband to receive support from his wife.
 In the past, alimony, particularly wives receiving support from husbands, was fairly commonplace.
-More recently however, the family courts around the country have scaled back on awards of alimony.
+In more modern times however, the family courts around the country have scaled back on awards of alimony.

 WHO IS ENTITLED TO ALIMONY?